LeChatErrant/API-template/README.md

 Every modification in the codebase is controlled with *continuous integration* (CI).

-Linter, unitary tests and integration tests are executed automatically at each commit to ensure code quality and avoid regressions
+Linter, unit tests and integration tests are executed automatically at each commit to ensure code quality and avoid regressions

 A pull request needs a **full green CI** and at least one other developer to **approve** those changes before being merged